ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-storage.md

 The storage architecture provides:

-- Dedicated NVMe storage for VM workloads on the standard nodes
+- NVMe storage for VM and container workloads across all cluster nodes
 - Separation between operating system and bulk storage
-- Effective use of available capacity on the primary SSDs
+- Effective use of available local storage capacity
 - Local backup, ISO, template, and snippet storage
 - Reserved LVM capacity for future expansion
-- A consistent storage model across the cluster
+- A consistent storage strategy across the cluster
-- A documented exception for `prox-lab-03`
+- A documented storage exception for `prox-lab-03`